top of page

 • Obstacles in the road

-When faced with a Illegal roadblock, the first option is to stop and reverse while maintaining a low profile behind the firewall of the car.
-If that proves impractical, attempt to navigate around the roadblock, even if it means going off-road or over the sidewalk.
+When faced with a roadblock, your first option is to stop and reverse while maintaining a low profile behind the car's firewall.
+If reversing is impractical, attempt to navigate around the roadblock, even if it means going off-road or onto the sidewalk.

-If neither option is feasible, consider the next approach: breaching the roadblock.
-Roadblocks are often made from vehicles, so choose the lightest vehicle available, such as a car rather than an SUV.
-Target the trunk area of the roadblock vehicle, aiming the edge of your car's frame with the axle closest to the trunk point of the target vehicle.
+If neither option works, you may consider breaching the roadblock.
+They are often made from vehicles, so target the lightest one available, like a car rather than an SUV.
+Focus on the trunk area of the blocking vehicle, aiming the edge of your car's frame with the axle closest to the trunk point of the target vehicle.

 Car Pinch From Front Counter Technique

-As you approach the soft point, about 4-5 feet away, release your foot from the accelerator to transfer the weight of your car to the front.
-Then, when about 2 feet from the target, firmly reapply the accelerator.
-This sudden surge of energy should lift the front of your car and enable you to push the other vehicle out of the way.
+As you approach the soft point (4-5 feet away), release the accelerator to transfer weight to the front.
+When about 2 feet from the target, firmly reapply the accelerator.
+This surge should lift the front of your car and enable you to push the other vehicle out of the way.

-Be cautious not to overcorrect the steering wheel after the breach.
-Continue moving through the scene without stopping for others and immediately call for help to ensure a swift and safe resolution.
+Be cautious not to overcorrect the steering wheel after breaching.
+Continue moving without stopping for others and immediately call for help to ensure a swift and safe resolution.

-In general, the trunk areas of cars and light pickup trucks are good soft targets if the vehicle should be perpendicular to you.
-If the trunk is pointing toward you it gets riskier.
+In general, trunk areas of cars and light pickup trucks are good soft targets, particularly when they face perpendicular to you.
+If the trunk is facing you, it becomes riskier.

-The hardest thing about breaching is to prevent yourself from not stepping on the brake.
-We are trained to avoid hitting cars.
+The most significant challenge of breaching is resisting the instinct to hit the brake.
+We are trained to avoid hitting other cars.

 Counter Carjack Technique: Transitional Spaces Attacks